hyundai-robotics/doc-hi6-open-api/book.md

 We are not responsible for any damage or problems that arise from using an API that is not officially mentioned in the ${cont_model} Open API manual.

 {% endhint %}

+{% hint style="warning" %}

+Signals transmitted from external equipment, high-level control systems, or networks do not fall within the direct control of the manufacturer.
+Consequently, the manufacturer assumes no liability for any operational failures, malfunctions, or accidents caused by these signals, and all associated responsibilities rest solely with the user.

+{% endhint %}

 [__SOURCE](0-about-this-manual/precautions.md)
 # Precautions